Ansh0928/Polaris-Agent/README.md

 The fallback chain: **AWS EC2 → OpenRouter → Groq** — all open-source models, all free tier.
 The agent tries self-hosted Qwen3:14B first.
 If EC2 is cold, it falls to GPT-OSS 20B on OpenRouter, then Llama-3.3-70B on Groq.
 Three layers of redundancy.
 Running cost for the AI layer: effectively $0.

+The agent itself runs on the **Hermes 3 agentic pattern** — an open-source tool-calling framework that drives the reasoning loop.
+No proprietary agent SDK, no vendor lock-in.
+The tool loop, memory injection, and structured report synthesis are all built on Hermes conventions, open and auditable.

+For live supplier pricing, Polaris integrates **TinyFish** — an external open-source-friendly API that scrapes real AUD prices from PFD, Bidvest, and Harris Farm in real time.
+Instead of building a fragile scraper from scratch, the agent calls TinyFish and gets back structured price data it can reason over.
+The right tool for the right job.

+The principle: **find the best open systems, integrate them cleanly, and build only what doesn't exist yet.** That's how one developer in weeks ships something that would take a team months to build from scratch.

 ---

 ### 03 · Does It Work? — Show us it can handle the real world